Delicate_FB.jpg

 DATA

 We talked about many ideas for conveying what he does.
 References to math and data would certainly be a part of the art.
 To that end, you’ll see Tim’s equations from his dissertation all the way up to equations he uses today.
-A bit of a career equation retrospective.
+A bit of an equation career retrospective.

 SILHOUETTES and PORTRAITS

-I was able to meet with team members at one of my visits to his office.
+I was able to meet with team members on one of my visits to his office.
 They also provided input on the artwork.
-It was important to them to bring in the ideas of community (their community effort and how they care deeply about the Arizona community they serve).
+It was important to them to bring in the ideas of Arizona and the communities they serve.
 It was a moving experience that generated my desire for doing portraits.
-All were gracious enough to allow me to photograph them and then interpret those images as sketches.
+All were gracious enough to allow me to photograph them and then interpret those images as sketches and silhouettes.
 Initially, I thought about how these folks work in relative anonymity.
-(The silhouette profiles of Tim and his boss Dave reflect this idea.)
+(The silhouette profiles of Tim and Dave reflect this idea.)
 It became a heart desire to change that anonymity and give them a bit of public gratitude.
 (The other portraits you’ll see in the art.)
 The infant portrait is important too as she represents the vulnerability and innocence we carry as non-scientists.
 The little one is my great niece, now five years old, who was born only a few months before the Covid lock-downs.

 One of those concerning questions, comforting team portraits, the essential equation element, and the quintessential Arizona saguaro.